KevinAst/visualize-it/docs/visualize-it.md

 ```
 Models digital control logic through a visual logic diagram
 - represented as a visual flow diagram
-- supports programatic setting of model
+- supports programmatic setting of model
 - KJB: I am trying to fully understand hos modeling logic fits in this overall product (may be a miss-match - not fully sure)
        * it IS applicable if we wish to simulate digital control logic that say drives a system
        * I suppose it may EVEN be applicable in production (say packaging logic to deploy to a system)